 Here are a few books for children specifically about Presidents’ Day.
 You can see more book suggestions in my Amazon Presidents’ Day shop section.

-Your child can use this page in the pack to keep track of her favorite facts related to Presidents’ Day.
+Facts About Graphic Organizer: Use the Facts About Graphic Organizer to keep track of favorite facts related to Presidents’ Day.
 Young children or children who struggle with writing can draw pictures in each shape to represent the facts.

 Spelling & Vocabulary: Choose several spelling words that are appropriate for your child’s ability.
 If you don’t do formal spelling, you can use this list for vocabulary discussion.